Android-PowerUser/Windroid_11/README.md

 ##### A complete documentation is coming soon.
 It is based on the Linux kernel that is preinstalled on every Androidsystem.
 #### [Fund the Windroid 11 project](https://paypal.me/MatthiasExner98?country.x=DE&locale.x=de_DE)
-Windroid 11 is in the early stages of development and in absence of more sponsors I'm forced to give up the time intensive enhancements for more paid jobs.
-[Test](<div id="paypal-button-container-P-4C5837267N8919331MTCOQWA"></div>
+Windroid 11 is in the early stages of development and in absence of more sponsors I'm forced to give up the time intensive enhancements for more paid jobs. <div id="paypal-button-container-P-4C5837267N8919331MTCOQWA"></div>
 <script src="https://www.paypal.com/sdk/js?client-id=Ad946za0_YSdIbj1usnUq9e6MkIyyZMO4yRQnuvKWatNXpRhjNBXiIO_vIYFU0ko9ICOedDUR3tkWtO7&vault=true&intent=subscription" data-sdk-integration-source="button-factory"></script>
 <script>
   paypal.Buttons({